Washing turkey before cooking: to do or not to do?

 Resting: Allow the cooked turkey to rest for at least 20 minutes before carving.
 This helps the juices redistribute throughout the meat, resulting in a juicier and more flavorful turkey.

-See also How to reheat cooked salmon
+See also How to cook trader joe's chocolate croissants

 By following these proper cooking techniques, you can ensure that your turkey is both safe to eat and tastes delicious.
 Enjoy your meal!